wakib1004/devops-learning/aws/projects/assignment-2-application-load-balancer/README.md

 **Stack**:
 - Application Load Balancer - Internet facing Layer 7 Load Balancer
 - Target Group - Collection of instances the ALB forwards traffic to
-- Amazon EC2
+- Amazon EC2 - `t3.micro` Amazon Linux web server
-- Security Groups -
--
+- Security Groups - ALB SG open to everyone on the internet on port 80 and EC2 SG open to only the ALB SG on port 80

 ## Setup Instructions